SCDTP social sciences funding

 How the application process works

 A University supervisor needs to support any SCDTP application.
-Therefore, candidates were required to contact them prior to official application.
+Therefore, candidates are required to contact them prior to official application.

-Applicants also had to submit an online application before submitting their SCDTP application.
+Applicants also have to submit a University of Portsmouth online application before submitting their SCDTP application.

 To be eligible candidates must be considered as a UK resident and hold a good honours degree (2:1 and above), from a UK higher education institution.

 Psychology research at the University of Portsmouth consists of three research centres and one research group.

 - Forensic Psychology - contact Dr Claire Nee (email@example.com)